 Every applicant whose disability claim has been denied by the Social Security Administration (SSA) has the right to appeal.
 But filing an appeal isn't your only option.

-Every applicant has the right to appeal a denial of disability benefits by the Social Security Administration (SSA).
-However, you can also reapply for disability by filling out a new disability application instead of appealing the original decision, which would mean starting over at the initial determination stage.
-If you believe you are entitled to disability benefits, which road should you take?
+You could also reapply for disability by filling out a new disability application instead of appealing the original decision.
+Doing so would mean starting over at the initial determination stage.
+If your claim has been denied, but you believe you're entitled to disability benefits, which road should you take?

-It is very helpful to have a disability lawyer or nonlawyer representative who knows the ins and outs of the SSA appeals process.
-While you do not need to have a representative, it is a good idea to.
-Many communities have attorneys or other representatives you can work with through legal aid services who will help you to make sure you get the benefits you are eligible for.
+It's very helpful to have a disability lawyer or nonlawyer representative who knows the ins and outs of the SSA appeals process.
+While you don't need to have a representative at your hearing, it's a good idea.
+Many communities have attorneys or other representatives you can work with through legal aid services to help you get the benefits you're eligible for.

 The only time it makes sense to reapply is if you've missed the deadline for appealing a decision and aren't granted an extension.
 But keep in mind that if nothing about your medical condition or your medical records has changed, there's little chance you'll be found eligible the second time you go through the initial determination process.